Sam-Osian/submission-joss/paper/paper.md

 inconsistently formatted documents.
 This has placed effective analysis out of reach for many.

-*PFD Toolkit* is a Python package designed to overcome these barriers, automating the loading, screening, and analysing of PFD data.
-Using large language models (LLMs) and Vision-LLMs (supporting both proprietary and open source models), it extracts structured information from text and scanned reports.
+*PFD Toolkit* is a Python package designed to overcome these barriers, automating the abundance of manual tasks involved in analysing PFD data.
+Using large language models (LLMs) and Vision-LLMs (supporting both proprietary and open source models), it extracts structured information from text and scanned PFD reports.
 Users can perform natural language searches of reports, discover recurring themes, and extract features at scale for rapid analysis.